Skip to main content

 Five

-Police and ambulanceman are at the scene, and Inspector Stephen Wallace, 30, is lowered into the pit using a winch.
+Police and ambulancemen are at the scene, and Inspector Stephen Wallace, 30, is lowered into the pit using a winch.
 He reaches the bottom at just over 80 feet.
-He discovers the body of Swanson that has been impaled on a fifteen foot spike in the centre of the pit.
-As Wallace moves close he realises Swanson is still amazingly still alive, but dies moments later.
+He discovers the body of Swanson, which has been impaled on a fifteen-foot spike in the centre of the pit.
+As Wallace moves close, he realises Swanson is amazingly still alive, but he dies moments later.
 Over a two-way radio, Sergeant Bill Drayton asks Wallace if he is OK.
-He tells him he is, and to clear everyone from the pit then send a stretcher down to him.
-As he looks around the bottom of the pit he sees many artefacts and so many bones.
+He tells him he is, and to clear everyone from the pit, then send a stretcher down to him.
+As he looks around the bottom of the pit, he sees many artefacts and so many bones.
 Wallace tells Drayton he needs to come down and see something.

 Six